We Help Kids Who Struggle

 We Can Help Your Child Improve

 Although it may seem like ordinary shyness, social anxiety is a challenge that can prevent kids and teens from making and maintaining meaningful friendships and relationships for an entire lifetime.
 Fortunately, if successfully managed during early childhood, you can help your child create a thriving social circle.
 If your child struggles to make or keep friends or seems anxious in social settings, consider the Brain Balance Program.
-Brain Balance has worked with over 45,000 children and their families, and we know we can help yours, too.
+Brain Balance has worked with over 50,000 individuals and their families, and we know we can help yours, too.

 Brain Balance does not require that a child has a medical diagnosis, nor do we clinically diagnose medical conditions.
 Our focus is on understanding the struggles these children experience and helping them develop and strengthen the connections needed to help those struggles.